India national under-23 football team: 2010 Guangzhou Games

 During the 2010 Asian Games in Guangzhou, China, India were placed in a group with Qatar, Kuwait Athletes, and Singapore.
 India lost their first match against the Kuwait Athletes 2–0 and then lost their second match against Qatar 2–1 with the lone India goal coming from Dharmaraj Ravanan.
 India went on to win their final match of the group stage against Singapore 4–1.
 Four players scored each goal, Jewel Raja, Balwant Singh, Jibon Singh, and Manish Maithani.
 The victory managed to help India finish in third-place which then helped India become the best third-place team out of all the other third-placed teams and thus qualified them for the Round of 16.

 In the Round of 16, India took on powerhouse Japan at the Huangpu Sports Center.
 India went on to lose the match 5–0 with Kensuke Nagai scoring a brace and Ryohei Yamazaki, Kazuya Yamamura, and Kota Mizunuma scoring a goal each.

 2014 Incheon Games

 For the 2014 Asian Games in Incheon, South Korea, India were placed in Group G with Jordan and the United Arab Emirates.
 In their first match against the United Arab Emirates, India went down 5–0.
 Seven days later, India were defeated by Jordan 2–0 to end their Asian Games participation.

+2022 Hangzhou Games

+At the 2022 Asian Games in Hangzhou, China, India were placed in Group A with China, Myanmar and the Bangladesh.
+In the first match China defeated India 1–5.
+India won their next Match against Bangladesh 1–0 and played out a 1–1 draw with Myanmar.
+But in the Round of 16 they lost against Saudi Arabia 0–2.